eniserijemosope/Customer-Behavior-Analysis-with-Linear-Regression/README.md

 R² score of **0.98** indicates the model explains **98%** of the variability in customer spending — a strong fit.

-## Performance Chart
+## Performance Chart (Actual vs Predicted Spending)

 <img width="575" height="457" alt="prediction" src="https://github.com/user-attachments/assets/1f25aab3-9a3b-4981-9472-a229b9dc388a" />

+This chart shows how well my model did.

+* The **x-axis** is the real spending values (actual values from the data).
+* The **y-axis** is what my model predicted.
+* Each dot is one prediction.
+* If all the dots were perfectly on the diagonal line, the model would be 100% accurate.

+As you can see, most of the points are really close to that line which means the model did a **pretty good job** at predicting spending!

 ## Contributing
-Contributions are welcome!
+Contributions are very welcome!
 Please fork the repository and create a pull request with your improvements.

 ## Contact
-For questions or feedback, please open an issue in the repository.
+For questions or feedback, please open an issue in the repository or send an email to niserijemosope@gmail.com.